AutoVision-cloud/SA-Det3D/README.md

 self-attention for contextual modeling in 3D object detection by augmenting convolutional features with self-attention features.
-We first incorporate the pairwise self-attention mechanism into the current state-of-the-art BEV, voxel and point-based detectors and show consistent improvement over strong baseline models while simultaneously significantly reducing their parameter footprint and computational cost.
+We first incorporate the pairwise/full self-attention (FSA) mechanism into the current state-of-the-art BEV, voxel, point and point-voxel based detectors and show consistent improvement over strong baseline models while simultaneously significantly reducing their parameter footprint and computational cost.
 We also propose a self-attention variant that samples a subset of the most representative features by learning deformations over randomly sampled locations.
+We call this variant deformable self-attention (DSA).
 This not only allows us to scale explicit global contextual modeling to larger point-clouds, but also leads to more discriminative and informative feature